Dasmariñas: Sabang

 On the northern part of Dasmariñas is where this barangay can be traveled and found.
 The word "Sabang" means "to overflow", wherein the creeks running from Malagasang, Imus tend to inundate in this place.
 This were made by the Spanish friars to irrigate the vast rice fields of the barangay.
 The diversion in the direction of the water flow had vastly made changes in the agriculture during the Spanish period, for there was a rich production of rice corps.
 Because of this, a bodega was made here for the storage of rice and was called the "Kamalig ng Pare" (Silo of the Priest).
 This place is considered to be the richest land in Dasmariñas.
 Residents here were known to be industrious.
 Agriculture is still a source of income in this barangay, though it has diminished due to the development of its agrarian lands into subdivisions and schools for children.
 More than 85% of the population are professionals and have a high standard of living.
 In this place, the Madona Charity Clinic is located, owned by Mrs. Bracia Tengko.
 This clinic provides aid and relief to the less fortunate residents seeking medical help.
 At the back of the Madona Clinic was a Rock with a Spring of Water (Bucal ng Tubig) at the Ylang-Ylang River.
 It was believed to have healing properties or miracles.
-In 2007 the Land Transportation Office Dasmariñas or LTO Dasmariñas District Office was established with the sponsorship and pioneering efforts of Mrs. Carmelita Carungcong Canete to better serve the ever-growing population of Dasmariñas and its increasing pool of motor vehicles.
+In 2007 LTO District Office Dasmariñas were established to accommodate the growing number of cars & motors in the city.

-This Barangay is also the birthplace of a Caviteno robinhood folk hero Leonardo Manicio, also known as "Nardong Putik".
+This area is also the birthplace of a Caviteno robinhood folk hero Leonardo Manicio, also known as "Nardong Putik".

 Only one barangay is located in this district, its namesake, Barangay Sabang.